lycaleynes/Helpdesk-Homelab/8 - Windows 10 Remote, Remote Registry, Remote Desktop, C$.md

 ## Recap

 - Enabled and tested Remote Desktop login with `HelpDesk`
-- Navigated and edited files in Patty’s profile
+- Navigated and edited files in Jason’s profile
 - Used `net use`, regedit, and C$ shares for troubleshooting
 - Practiced secure, GUI-based remote assistance